ByrnorOCount/ConvStore/README.md

 ### Initiating database
+1. Change project to SqlFileMerger and Start, then change it back to ConvStore
-1. Execute `ConvStore_DB.sql` to create the database
+2. Execute `ConvStore_DB.sql` to create the database
-2. Execute `InsertData.sql` to populate it with data.
+3. Execute `InsertData.sql` to populate it with data.

 ### Consistency
 1. Default font is `Segoe UI, 12pt, style=Bold`